 With our unique QUADLOC harness system, once set, just zip in and out.
 Harness angled away from underarms for total freedom of movement and no shoulder pull.
-Chest panel includes 2 x zip pockets and a 3M Scothlite reflective zip-cover.
+Chest panel includes 2 x zip pockets and a 3M Scotchlite reflective zip-cover.

-35-litre capacity with 6-point pack compression.
+35-liter capacity with 6-point pack compression.
 Open main compartment with sleeve for back protector, hydration and / or 13" laptops and smaller coated mesh zipper pocket.
-Organiser pockets: front mesh pocket with shock cord compression, top zip-mesh pocket, 2 x side access zip pockets & key clip.
+Organizer pockets: front mesh pocket with shock cord compression, top zip-mesh pocket, 2 x side access zip pockets & key clip.

 Unique QUADLOC harness